Current Research and Travel Grants

 The grants are intended to support students involved in project work directed by a faculty member at their institution.
 The faculty member must be a member of the IEEE Antennas and Propagation Society.
 The pre-doctoral grant honors the memory of Eugene F. Knott, who was a distinguished researcher and contributor to the Society.

-The deadline for the current application cycle is October 1, 2022.
+The submission window for the current application cycle is August 15, 2023 to October 1, 2023.
 Links to the formal program announcement with full application details and the cover sheet are:

 Please consider taking advantage of this exciting opportunity!